mhackeroni/mhackeroni.github.io/archive/_posts/2018-06-04-defconctf-finals-call-for-sponsors.md

 title: "DEF CON 26 CTF - Call for Sponsors"
 author: "mHACKeroni team"
 comments: true
+ogdescription: Help us get the team to Las Vegas to play the DEF CON CTF 26 finals.
 ---

 We are mHACKeroni, an Italian ethical hacking team -- a joint collaboration between four major universities and their teams: Polytechnic of Milan, University of Venice Ca' Foscari, University of Padua, and Sapienza University of Rome.